steves880106/hcwang/relationship.md

 Serious and meaningful relationship

+## When I was single, did I love myself?
+- One strategy: Focus on creating a full life now, for myself, rather than finding a partner.

 ## During the relationship, do we/I:
 - have meaningful conversation and enjoy quality time
 - show appreciation and be humble